Jacques Ishaq

 Archbishop Mar Jacques Ishaq (جاك اسحق; 25 February 1938 – 22 June 2023) was an Iraqi Chaldean Catholic hierarch who served as Curial Bishop of the Patriarchate of Babylon.
 He served as locum tenens of the Patriarch of Babylon of the Chaldeans between the retirement of Emmanuel III Delly in December 2012 and the election of Louis Raphaël I Sako in January 2013.

 Biography

-Jacques Ishaq was born at Mosul, Kingdom of Iraq on 25 February 1938, and was ordained priest on 20 June 1963.
+Jacques Ishaq was born at Mosul, Kingdom of Iraq on 25 February 1938, but in family that hailed from Alqosh.
+He was ordained priest on 20 June 1963.
 On 7 May 1997, he was appointed Archbishop of Erbil; he was consecrated bishop on 26 September 1997, by Patriarch Mar Raphael I Bidawid, Archbishop André Sana, and Bishop Emmanuel Delly.
 He retired on 4 May 1999.

 On 21 December 2005, he was appointed Titular Archbishop of Nisibis dei Caldei and Curial Bishop of the Patriarchate of Babylon.